Taking a bus to Pattaya from Suvarnabhumi Airport is a cheaper alternative to using a taxi and in many ways can be a lot safer.

 For those wanting to leave from Ekkamai Bus Station, you can read my other page describing how to take the bus to Pattaya from Bangkok if you are already in Bangkok.

-The total travel time on the coach to Pattaya is around two hours if departing from Bangkok Airport.
+The total travel time on the bus from Bangkok Airport to Pattaya is around two hours.

 There are two main bus options to choose from.